neznajko/dp/observer/README.md

 *Subject* and *Observer* are usually interfaces that allow an observer to subscribe to a subject and the subject to update the state of the observers.
-The concrete implementation of a Subject will hold an internal list of its observers, and pushing and popping them in the *subscribe/unsubscribe* methods, while the *notify* method will loop over all subscribers and call *update* on them
+The concrete implementation of a Subject will hold an internal list of its observers, pushing and popping them in the *subscribe/unsubscribe* methods, while the *notify* method will call *update* on all subscribers

 Let's as an example look at the game of Chess, we can think of board squares as subjects and at chess pieces as observers.
 If we have a